christipang/Bellabeat-Case-Study/README.md

 ```
 <img src="https://github.com/user-attachments/assets/693f640d-a131-4fe7-b087-8ef9cfa0793e" width="800">

-"The two graphs display a positive correlation, where an increase in the number of steps and distance traveled corresponds to a rise in calorie burn."
+The two graphs display a positive correlation, where an increase in the number of steps and distance traveled corresponds to a rise in calorie burn.

 ### Average Calories Per Day
 ```r